The 7 sea turtles of the world

 It is often lamented among ecologists and environmental scientists that it is only the 'charismatic megafauna' that people feel compelled to protect.
 Whales, fur seal pups and pandas, to name a few, are much more likely to be the subjects of passionate widely circulated petitions than say, a minute foundation species of phytoplankton that actually underpins an entire marine ecosystem.

 While hopefully this imbalance will be addressed as ecological education improves, it is in the meantime fortunate for the sea turtles that they fit into the 'charismatic megafauna' category.
 Watching any species of sea turtle lumber up a beach and undertake the laborious task of digging a nest is almost guaranteed to activate that protective instinct in anyone.
 If he or she is also lucky enough to witness a nest emerging then you have probably converted that person to a lifetime of interest in the species.

-Paradoxically, despite the esteem in which we hold them and the effort we put in to saving them, human activity is without doubt the reason that six of the seven species are currently listed as 'Endangered' under most international, national or state legislation.
+Paradoxically, despite the esteem in which we hold them and the effort we put in to saving them, human activity is without doubt the reason that 6 of the 7 species are currently listed as 'endangered' under most international, national or state legislation.

 Sea turtles represent ancestral reptiles that originally were adapted for life on the land and later, over 100 million years ago, returned to a life in the ocean.
 Over time a number of adaptations occurred to allow sea turtles to spend almost their entire lives at sea.